jesusmah/stocktrader-resiliency/README.md

 summary_iteration_3.html
 summary_iteration_4.html
 ```
-where the `summary html` files would be a graphical snapshot of who the IBM StockTrader application looks like after each iteration and at the end of the load test script execution and `portfolio.txt` and `stock_final.txt` an IBM StockTrader application database dump at the end of the load test script execution:
+where the `summary html` files would be a graphical snapshot of who the IBM StockTrader Application looks like after each iteration and at the end of the load test script execution and `portfolio.txt` and `stock_final.txt` an IBM StockTrader Application database dump at the end of the load test script execution:

 ```
 $ cat portfolio_final.txt